M. K. Vellodi: Chief Minister (1950-52)

 As the appointed Chief Minister of the Hyderabad State, he administered the state with the help of bureaucrats from Madras state and Bombay state.

 Diplomat

-From April–August 1947 he was acting Indian High Commissioner to London.

-From 20 June 1958 to 6 December 1961 he was Indian ambassador to Bern.
+From April–August 1947 he was the acting Indian High Commissioner to London, overseeing the independence celebrations there.
+He returned to Delhi in 1947 to take up the post of Controller of Imports and Exports.
+From 20 June 1958 to 6 December 1961, he was the Indian ambassador to Switzerland.